oscarpinchen/featurespace-postcode-test/README.md

 ## Coding time

-The app took me about 5 hours to make
+The app took me about 5 hours to make.

 ## Things I would continue to develop with more time: